risk-first/website/Process-Risk.md

 As the above diagram shows, process exists to mitigate other kinds of risk.
 For example:

  - **[Coordination Risk](Coordination-Risk)**:  you can often use process to help people coordinate.
 For example, a [Production Line](https://en.wikipedia.org/wiki/Production_line) is a process where work being done by one person is pushed to the next person when it's done.
-A meeting booking process is designed to efficiently allocate meeting rooms.
+A room booking process is designed to efficiently allocate meeting rooms.
  - **[Operational Risk](Operational-Risk)**:  this encompasses the risk of people _not doing their job properly_.
 But, by having a process, (and asking, did this person follow the process?) you can draw a distinction between a process failure and a personnel failure.
-For example, making a loan to a money launderer _could_ be a failure of the loan agent.
+For example, accepting funds from a money launderer _could_ be a failure of a bank employee.
 But, if they followed the _process_, it's a failure of the [Process](Process-Risk) itself.
  - **[Complexity Risk](Complexity-Risk)**: working _within a process_ can reduce the amount of [Complexity](Complexity-Risk) you have to think about.
 We accept that processes are going to slow us down, but we appreciate the reduction in risk this brings.
 Clearly, the complexity hasn't gone away, but it's hidden within design of the process.
 For example, [McDonalds](https://en.wikipedia.org/wiki/McDonald's) tries to design its operation so that preparing each food item is a simple process to follow, reducing complexity (and training time) for the staff.

 These are all examples of [Risk Mitigation](Glossary#Mitigated-risk) for the _owners_ of the process.
 But often the _consumers_ of the process end up picking up [Process Risks](Process-Risk) as a result:

  - **[Invisibility Risk](Communication-Risk#invisibility-risk)**: it's often not possible to see how far along a process is to completion.
 Sometimes, you can do this to an extent.
 For example, when I send a package for delivery, I can see roughly how far it's got on the tracking website.
-But, this is still less-than-complete information, and is a representation of reality.
+But this is still less-than-complete information and is a representation of reality.
  - **[Dead-End Risk](Complexity-Risk#dead-end-risk)**: even if you have the right process, initiating a process has no guarantee that your efforts won't be wasted and you'll be back where you started from.
 The chances of this happening increase as you get further from the standard use-case for the process, and the sunk cost increases with the length of time the process takes to complete.
  - **[Feature Access Risk](Feature-Risk#feature-access-risk)**: processes generally handle the common stuff, but ignore the edge cases.
 For example, a form on a website might not be designed to be accessible to disabled people, or might only cater to some common subset of use-cases.